EEN421/EEN421.github.io/_posts/2023-4-24-Sentinel-Optimization.md

 # Where to start?

 The eventual outcome will differ depending on your priorities.
 What we can do right now, is check for the “low hanging fruit” or “easy wins.”
 You’re going to need a couple weeks’ worth of billable ingest before this will be effective too (we’ll sort out what’s billable and filter out the rest).
 Let’s look at the ingest pattern over the past quarter and see what’s going on.

+# Determine Long Term Ingest Trend

 Navigate to Sentinel:

  ![](/assets/img/Optimization/Sentinel.png)